 Students of the Master's Program with Thesis, who successfully complete their courses other than FE 599 Thesis, have to start their thesis work, register for FE 599 every semester until they complete the program and are obliged to successfully complete their thesis in a way that does not exceed the maximum time spent in the program (i.e., maximum time to complete the entire program is six semesters).

-Students of the Master's Program with Thesis, who will start their thesis work, have to submit an official thesis application (by filling out the thesis application form with their thesis advisors) and enroll in the thesis course.
-Upon completion of their thesis, they also need to form a thesis defense jury.
+Students of the Master's Program with Thesis, who will start their thesis work, have to submit an official thesis application (by filling out the thesis application form with their thesis advisors) and enroll in the thesis course FE 599 (Note: Students who have been working on their theses prior to registering for the FE 599 thesis course: Since your thesis work duration is officially recognized only after the acceptance of thesis application form, there has to be a minimum of around one semester (3-4 months) between the acceptance of your thesis application form and your thesis final defense).
+Upon completion of their thesis, students, with the approval of their advisors, need to form a thesis defense jury.
 A Master's thesis defense jury consists of 3 people.
 At least one member other than the advisor must be a full time faculty member from another university.
 The other member may be from the student’s department, or from another department within the Yeditepe University, or from another University.

 The student is obliged to enroll in the thesis course every semester (excluding the periods in which registration is suspended) until he/she is successful in their thesis defense.

 Students in the Master's with Thesis program can freeze their registration for maximum 2 semesters.
 They need to petition for the same at the beginning of each semester they want to freeze.
 Students in the Master's with Non-Thesis program can freeze their registration for maximum 1 semester.

 Non-thesis Master Program students can transfer to the Master’s Program with Thesis through a petition, if they wish so, and if they have completed the application requirements for that program.